sjondavey/python_azure_function_step_3/README.md

   }
 }
 ```
 **Note: Using Azurite in VSCode** Despite the fact that I only use Blobs here (and not Queues), I need to start the Azurite Blob Service **and** the Azurite Queue Service.
 If I do not start the queue service, when I try to debug my function, it fails with an error similar to `"microsoft.windowsazure.storage: no connection could be made because the target machine actively refused it"`.
+The blob trigger uses a queue behind the scenes.
+The binding puts changes in the storage account into a queue, and functions are triggered from that queue.
+Some information on this in the [documents](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=javascript#concurrency-and-memory-usage)